ssmirr/appdev-chapters/installing-locally.md

 Now that you'll be navigating multiple folders on your own computer, as opposed to a single folder per Gitpod workspace that has only one application in it, it would be good to become more familiar with the command-line.

+[Here is a nice brief intro to the shell](https://missing.csail.mit.edu/2020/course-shell/#topic-1-the-shell){:target="_blank"}, from a larger course called ["The Missing Semester of Your CS Education" from MIT](https://missing.csail.mit.edu/){:target="_blank"}.

-I like [Unix for the Beginning Mage](https://lab46.g7n.org/_media/haas/ufbm.pdf){:target="_blank"}.
+Another resource is [Unix for the Beginning Mage](https://lab46.g7n.org/_media/haas/ufbm.pdf){:target="_blank"}.
 The first three chapters are a good place to start for now; eventually, you might want to read through all of it.